sergeturgeon/homebridge-bandwidth-meter/README.md

 ## Bridge configuration
 ###"bridge_update_interval_in_sec"
 This value specifies how often bandwdith updates are pushed to homebridge.
 This allows real-time updates while viewing the Bandwidth Meter in a HomeKit application.
+## Moving Average Intervals
+###"moving_average_intervals"
+This value specifies the number of SNMP query intervals used in the calculation of the moving average.
+A larger number of intervals provides a smoother average.
+The valid range is from 1 to 10, otherwise the default value of 3 is used.
 ## SNMP Configuration
 ###"snmp_ip_address"
 The IP address of the router.
 You can use a CLI utility such as "snmpget" to query your router and determine if it is configured for SNMP.